iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 </div>

 <div class="solution-note-green">
-  <p>In the next chapter, we'll show you how to build, deploy, and run an iExec application to process your protected data.
+  <p>In the next chapter, we'll show you how to build, deploy, and run an iApp to process your protected data.
 Let's go! 🚀</p>
 </div>